timharek/timharek.no/content/blog/2023-01-22-deno-is-great.md

 ## Should you try it?

-If you work with Node.js and are of setting up linting, formatting, types etc. then you should most definitely try Deno!
+If you work with Node.js and are tired of setting up linting, formatting, types etc. then you should most definitely try Deno!

 [deno]: https://deno.land
 [nodejs]: https://nodejs.org/en/